polentino/titano-monthly-revenue-calculator/THE_MATH_BEHIND.md

 everybody's tax system.
 That's really beyond my reach.

 With this cleared out: my calculator uses the `taxes` field to compute taxes every time you withdraw, that is, either monthly or weekly.
 It's up to you to get to know your taxation system and insert a sensible value for it.
-Or just leave set it to `0`, and then your tax accountant will tell you how much of it will have to be paid.
+Or just set it to `0`, and then your tax accountant will tell you how much of it will have to be paid.